-The Green Bank, in effect, issued its first "green bonds" when it securitized \$20 million of commercial PACE benefit assessment liens with Clean Fund.
-During 2016, the Green Bank expects to issue or participate in additional green bond issuances as follows:
+The Green Bank, in effect, enabled the issuance of "green bonds" when it securitized \$20 million of commercial PACE benefit assessment liens with Clean Fund.
+During FY2017, the Green Bank issued or participated in additional green bond issuances as follows:

-- Approximately \$2.5 million in New Clean Renewable Energy Bonds (New CREBs) backed by the state's Special Capital Reserve Fund and purchased by Bank of America to fund the first Archimedean screw generator to produce hydroelectric power for the City of Meriden; - Approximately \$2.0 million in Qualified Energy Conservation Bonds (QECBs) issued by the Connecticut Housing Finance Authority and purchased by Bank of America to provide debt capital to the Green Bank for solar PV installations for housing authorities across the state under power purchase agreements; and - Tens of millions of dollars of Green Securitization to be issued to support the Residential Solar Investment Program (RSIP) using revenues from contracted sales of Solar Home Renewable Energy Credits (SHRECs) to Eversource and Avangrid. - Partnering with the Alliance to Save Energy, the Green Bank will use its CarbonCount TM metric to provide third party certification of reductions in greenhouse gases resulting from C-PACE investments made jointly with Hannon Armstrong under its \$100 million funding facility.
-In this way, the C-PACE investments the Green Bank and Hannon are making will be "Green Bond Ready" for investors that desire investments with climate benefits. - Supporting Connecticut's "Lead by Example" policy to reduce energy consumption in state buildings through energy savings performance contracts, including, for example, potentially \$50 million towards the Department of Corrections, District 1 comprehensive energy upgrade project.
+- Approximately \$3 million in New Clean Renewable Energy Bonds (New CREBs) backed by the state's Special Capital Reserve Fund and purchased by Bank of America to fund the first Archimedean screw generator to produce hydroelectric power for the City of Meriden; - Approximately \$2 million in Qualified Energy Conservation Bonds (QECBs) issued by the Connecticut Housing Finance Authority and purchased by Bank of America to provide debt capital to the Green Bank for solar PV energy to more than a dozen housing authorities under power purchase agreements.

+During FY2018, the Green Bank expects to issue several millions of dollars of green bonds to support the Residential Solar Investment Program (RSIP) using revenues from contracted sales of Solar Home Renewable Energy Credits (SHRECs) to Eversource and Avangrid.

-5.5 Public-Private Partnerships
+5.4 Public-Private Partnerships

-The foundation of the green bank model rests on Connecticut's achievement of a legislative and regulatory policy framework that makes it possible for financing, security and collection structures and mechanisms to be put in place in order to facilitate significant pools of private capital into the marketplace to finance a diverse array of clean energy investment across all sectors.
-Since its formation, the Green Bank has attracted hundreds of millions of dollars in private investment from local, regional and national sources.
-These investments are the quintessential public private partnerships for clean energy finance.
-Investments such as:
+The foundation of the green bank model rests on Connecticut's achievement of a legislative and regulatory policy framework that makes it possible for financing, security and collection structures and mechanisms to be put in place in order to facilitate significant pools of private capital into the